-A river delta is a land form that forms from deposition of sediment carried by a river as the flow leaves its mouth and enters slower-moving or stagnant water.
+In other words you can say that a river delta is a land form that forms from deposition of sediment carried by a river as the flow leaves its mouth and enters slower-moving or stagnant water.
 This occurs where a river enters an ocean, sea, estuary, lake, reservoir, or (more rarely) another river that cannot carry away the supplied sediment.

 The following are conditions necessary for formation of river delta:

 - The river must have large load.
 This will be possible if there is active erosion in the upper and middle stages.
+The river need to have enough material to deposit at the river mouth otherwise all materials will be eroded by ocean current or being deposited before they reach river mouth.

 - There should not be extensive deposition in the middle stage e.g. presence of lake in between or high evaporation rate (first).
+If there is a extensive deposition at middle of the river there will be no enough load to be deposited at the river mouth and hence no delta will be formed.

 - The river’s load must be deposited faster than it can be removed by the action of currents and tides.